shubh13265/swiggy_clone/README.md

-See the frontend clone of swiggy website.
+ the frontend clone of swiggy website using html and css .
+Mainly focusing on the home pages, product listings and search functionality and including new tab changing option as well when you opt for the states.